Jobs and Opportunity Initiative Brazil RFP

 Many J-PAL initiatives, including JOI Brazil, use an online portal for all application submissions, proposal reviews, invoice submission, and grantee reporting.
-In order to apply for the current RFP cycle, please fill a letter of interest on our online portal before or by August 25, 2022.
 Please verify your eligibility by thoroughly reading the initiative's RFP overview.
 Ineligible applicants will be notified during LOI reviews and will not be invited to submit proposals.

 Please note the following before beginning your application: